shubdhingra/editor/README.md

 #### Description:
 This application is majorly developed for different publishing houses, where various articles can be present from various authors.
-With this application, u user can not only read an article from a publishing database, but also can create, modify and delete the article entry into the database.
+With this application, a user can not only read an article from a publishing database, but also can create, modify and delete the article entry into the database.
 It is very simple and generic to use.
 Moroever, this application enables a user to read/fetch the article by filtering on the basis of authors, keywords, etc.

 #### Pre-Requisites: